What is a Grant of Representation?

 In England and Wales you can choose whether you would like to use a solicitor to get probate for you, or you can apply for probate yourself.
 How long probate will take depends on how complex the estate is, and the process, though very similar, also changes if there is no valid Will.

 - If there is a will, identify who the executors are

 - Executors (will) or next of kin (intestacy) apply for a grant of representation

 - Sell or encash any financial assets in the estate (e.g. the property)

 - Pay any debts owed by the deceased

-Co-operative Legal Services can help you with practical, jargon free advice about a Grant of Representation whether there is a Will or not, and we offer fixed fee Probate services so you will know exactly how much Probate is going to cost before any work starts.
+Co-op Legal Services can help you with practical, jargon free advice about a grant of representation whether there is a will or not, and we offer fixed fee probate services so you will know exactly how much probate is going to cost before any work starts.

-We take full responsibility for getting the Grant of Probate and dealing with all the legal, tax (excluding VAT), property and Estate Administration affairs when you use our Probate Complete Service which costs from £1,484 +VAT (£1,780 including VAT) - £3,500 +VAT (£4,200 including VAT) for an average estate (based on an average estate being valued at approx. £230,000).
+We take full responsibility for getting the grant of probate and dealing with the legal, tax (excluding VAT), property and estate administration affairs when you use our Probate Complete Service.